 These regulations require entities with tax residence and income in impacted jurisdictions to evidence adequate local resources, facilities and control over income generating activities.

 Impacted jurisdictions are Bermuda, British Virgin Islands, Cayman Islands, Guernsey, Isle of Man, Jersey (and from 2020, Mauritius).

 Economic substance legislation applies to certain types of entities carrying out certain relevant activities.
 Affected companies are required to be managed and directed, to have adequate employees, expenditure, physical presence and to conduct their core income generating activities in the local jurisdiction.

 Entities are obliged by law to file annual regulatory or tax reporting returns even where information is deficient.
 The latter may lead to a penalty levied against the entity.

 The penalties for failing to comply with the new substance regulations vary from one jurisdiction to another but range from increasing fines, removal from the companies register through to imprisonment.

 How can we help?

-Estera will perform a substance test on entities in scope, which may include a request for additional information from clients.
+We will perform a substance test on entities in scope, which may include a request for additional information from clients.
 The substance requirements differ depending on the type of relevant activity the entity performs.
 Our tests include a gap-analysis versus the requirements for adequate control, people, facilities and expenditure.
-Should the substance test not be met, enhanced substance or restructuring may be required based on the relevant activity the entity performs.
+Should the substance test not be met, enhanced substance may be required based on the relevant activity the entity performs.

-Clients whose entities do not meet the substance requirements will be required to add substance or restructure the entity.
+Clients whose entities don’t meet the substance requirements will receive a proposal from us to add substance to the entity.
 For standard structures, solutions may be straightforward including additional corporate services or director activities.
 For more complex structures, we can facilitate the development and implementation of tailor-made solutions, including consideration of functions which could be outsourced to Estera.